Skip to main content

 The education requirements for an MSW can be completed faster than a counseling or psychology program.
 Mental health counselors and LCSWs have similar educational requirements, while counseling psychologists typically hold doctoral degrees.
 There are MSW programs with accelerated timelines for students who graduated with BSWs.

 LCSWs, counselors, and psychologists must complete the same number of post-graduate supervised experience hours for licensure.
 An important variable in favor of LCSWs is the cost of graduate education compared to other career paths.
-An MSW degree - particularly for those who previously earned a BSW - is more affordable than a master’s degree in counseling or doctorate in psychology.
+An MSW degree — particularly for BSW holders entering the advanced standing pathway — is often more affordable than a counseling master's or psychology doctorate, and significantly shorter than the doctoral path required for counseling psychology licensure.

 Job satisfaction

 Behavioral health careers can be stressful as practitioners help clients through mental health challenges.
 LCSWs also feel rewarded because of the positive impacts they witness in their daily work.
-Ninety percent of recent MSW graduates reported satisfaction in their new roles.
+Ninety percent of recent MSW graduates reported satisfaction in their new roles, according to a CSWE workforce.

 Start your social work career at University of the Pacific